PyMoDAQ/PyMoDAQ/docs/src/modules/DAQ_Viewer.rst

 ==========
 This module is to be used to interface any :term:`detector`.
 It will display hardware settings and display data as exported by the hardware plugins (see :ref:`data_emission`).
-The default detector is a Mock ones (a kind of software based detector generating data and useful to test the program development).
+The default detector is a Mock one (a kind of software based detector generating data and useful to test the program development).
 Other detectors may be loaded as plugins, see :ref:`instrument_plugin_doc`.